Skip to main content

 var/vcap/jobs/anynines-backup-manager/bin/rails_c

-1. Get the Instance where the error happend:
+1. Get the Instance where the error happened:

 instance = Instance.where(instance_id: "instance_guid").first